arxiver/Visual-OS-Scheduler/README.md

 Operating systems scheduling algorithms visualization. it is an OS scheduler using different scheduling algorithms
 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for develoment.
+pip install requirements.txt
+pip install tkinter
+python scheduler.py

 ### Requirements
 What things you need to install ?